kitl000/dissertation-extinction-rebellion/README.md

 - Capybara -  Integration testing tool for rack based web applications.
 It simulates how a user would interact with a website.
 - Selenium Webdriver -  Tool for writing automated tests of websites.
 It aims to mimic the behaviour of a real user, and as such interacts with the HTML of the application.
 - Chromedriver Helper - Installs an executable chromedriver in the gem path.
-- tzinfo-data - Contains data from the IANA Time Zone database packaged as Ruby modules for use with TZInfo.
+- Tzinfo-data - Contains data from the IANA Time Zone database packaged as Ruby modules for use with TZInfo.
 - Koala - Lightweight, flexible Ruby SDK for Facebook.
 - Gmaps4rails - Enables easy Google map + overlays creation.
+- Pagy - A new pagination library for Ruby on Rails.
+- Sitemap generator - A framework-agnostic XML Sitemap generator written in Ruby with automatic Rails integration.
+- Mail form - Send e-mail straight from forms in Rails with I18n, validations, attachments and request information.

 Future adaptation and extension